Does a plant-based diet lead to lower cholesterol levels? We explain below.

-In October 2015 the Journal of the American Heart Association published a systematic review and meta-analysis of randomised controlled trials on the effects of vegetarian diets on cholesterol levels.
-In the study the commonest diet was vegan.
-The study concluded that:
+In 2015, The Journal of the American Heart Association published a thorough review1 of the evidence relating to the effects of vegetarian and vegan diets on cholesterol levels.
+It concluded that:

 ‘This systematic review and meta‐analysis provides evidence that vegetarian diets effectively lower blood concentrations of total cholesterol, low‐density lipoprotein cholesterol, high‐density lipoprotein cholesterol, and non–high‐density lipoprotein cholesterol.
 Such diets could be a useful nonpharmaceutical means of managing dyslipidemia, especially hypercholesterolemia’.

-Another study, in European Journal of Clinical Nutrition February 2014, was a cross-sectional analysis of 424 meat-eaters, 425 fish-eaters, 423 vegetarians and 422 vegans.
-It showed that cholesterol levels in vegans were the lowest of the four groups.
-Although this difference could be explained by the fact that vegans were, on average, the least overweight, the study concluded that the biggest difference was due to diet:
+Another study published in the European Journal of Clinical Nutrition in 20142 examined cholesterol levels in 424 meat-eaters, 425 fish-eaters, 423 vegetarians and 422 vegans.
+It found that cholesterol levels in vegans were the lowest of the four groups.
+Although the difference could be explained by the fact that vegans were, on average, the least overweight group, the authors concluded that the biggest difference was due to diet.

 In 2020, researchers randomly assigned either a vegan or a Mediterranean diet to 62 adults with excess weight for a period of 16 weeks.3 Those who ate the Mediterranean diet saw no changes in their LDL cholesterol, while those on the vegan diet saw it drop by an average of 15.3mg/dL.
 This could be the difference between good health and being at significant risk.

 Given that only animal products contain cholesterol, and that most saturated fat is also found in animal products, it should come as no surprise that those who don’t eat animal products – vegans! – tend to have lower cholesterol levels.
 Many Veganuary participants have reported that a plant-based diet has reduced their cholesterol.